mik135/Algo/README.md

 # Documentation

-## This is a solution to the Algorithm and it's element checkpoint
+## This is a solution to the Algorithm and its element checkpoint

 **This repository contains a function "sen" that returns a object when passed a string.**